SAP-samples/teched2025-DT265/exercises/ex4/README.md

 ## Summary

 You've now personalized the **Poetry Slam Manager** UI for all users of your customer.

+Congratulations on completing all the exercises!
+Let's take a moment to reflect on what you've learned in this session by moving on with the [Summary](../../README.md#summary) chapter.